Overview of Microsoft 365 Business Premium

 Microsoft 365 Business Premium helps defended against threats by:

-Scanning links in emails and documents in real time to block unsafe web sites (ATP Safe Links).
+Scanning links in emails and documents in real time to block unsafe web sites (Safe Links).

-Performing advanced analysis of email attachments in a sandbox environment to detect newly developed malware (ATP Safe Attachments).
+Performing advanced analysis of email attachments in a sandbox environment to detect newly developed malware (Safe Attachments).

-Enabling anti-phishing policies that use machine learning models and impersonation detection to provide protection against advanced attacks (ATP anti-phishing intelligence).
+Enabling anti-phishing policies that use machine learning models and impersonation detection to provide protection against advanced attacks (Anti-phishing in Defender for Office 365 intelligence).

 Setting up advanced policies that disable access from untrusted locations or bypass multifactor authentication from trusted places such as your office network (Azure MFA including trusted IPs, and Conditional Access).